 Here is the secret – give yourself time to think.
-I’ll admit I had some help from the Blog Brilliantly group and workshop in Barcelona but I now believe we are capable of anything if we give ourselves the time to generate ideas.
+I’ll admit I had some help from the blog workshop in Barcelona but I now believe we are capable of anything if we give ourselves the time to generate ideas.

 It was during the summer in Ireland that I came up with the slightly mad plan to chase the summer around the world.
 I’m still figuring out the details of how that’s going to work but having the idea in the first place is the hard part, right?